Click on the question to get the answer!

 Does IFS charge any administrative fee for the purchasing service?

-How can IFS facilitate the customs clearing?
+How can IFS facilitate customs clearance?

 Has IFS negotiated discounts with big laboratory equipment suppliers?

-about this website...
+about this website ...

 Which scientific areas are covered by IFS Research Grants?

-The IFS Mission Statement should be interpreted widely, to include topics in both natural and applied sciences such as agriculture, soil science, forestry, biodiversity, environmental chemistry, natural products, food science, animal husbandry, veterinary medicine, aquaculture, marine resources... as well as social or economic aspects of the sustainable management of natural resources, or the production and transfer of knowledge for sustainable development.
+The IFS Mission Statement should be widely interpreted to include topics in both natural and applied sciences such as agriculture, soil science, forestry, biodiversity, environmental chemistry, natural products, food science, animal husbandry, veterinary medicine, aquaculture, marine resources. as well as social or economic aspects of the sustainable management of natural resources, or the production and transfer of knowledge for sustainable development.

-» Search for IFS Grantees and their projects
+Search for IFS Grantees and their projects

 What qualifications do I need to have before applying for an IFS Research Grant?